 Endoscopy, which consists of a narrow tube mounted with a video camera being inserted into the throat, is used to identify the bleeding site.
 A rubber band is used to tie off the bleeding portion of the vein.

-This procedure is done under two conditions:
+This procedure is done under 2 conditions:

 The TIPS procedure is the creation of an artificial connection directly between the portal veins and hepatic veins of your liver.
 The entire procedure is performed using needles, catheters, wires, and stents placed through a vein in your neck.

 In this procedure, a catheter (tube) with a stent (a tube that shunts blood) attached to it is threaded through a vein in your neck into your liver.
 Using x-ray guidance, the stent is placed within your liver to allow blood to flow more easily through the portal vein.
 Once in place, the shunt allows blood to return directly to your heart without passing through the varices.
 TIPS is a good choice for bleeding that is not controlled by endoscopy.

 The splenorenal shunt helps to reduce the pressure within the variceal system by connecting the spleen vein to a kidney vein.
 On the other hand, portacaval shunt reduces pressure in the entire portal system by connecting the portal vein to the inferior vena cava.

 These procedures are considered for people who:

 Paracentesis simply takes fluid out from the abdominal cavity.

 In this procedure, a soft catheter is inserted into the abdomen.
 Usually when large volumes of fluid are to be removed, human albumin is introduced into the abdominal cavity.
 Complications from this procedure include: catheter-related injury to the intestine, bleeding, infection, or a drop in blood pressure.

 A liver transplant may be necessary when: